go-jet/jet/README.md

 string columns and expressions. `Actor.ActorID`, `FilmActor.ActorID`, `Film.Length` are integer columns and can be compared only with integer columns and expressions.

-__How to get parametrized SQL query from statement?__
+__How to get a parametrized SQL query from the statement?__
 ```go
 query, args := stmt.Sql()
 ```
-query - parametrized query\
+query - parametrized query
-args - parameters for the query
+args - query parameters

 <details>
   <summary>Click to see `query` and `args`</summary>